AlexGTalks/trivia_api_project/backend/README.md

 ## Authors

-Yours truly, Coach Caryn
+Alejandro Guillamon and the Udacity team

 ## Acknowledgements

-The awesome team at Udacity and all of the students, soon to be full stack extraordinaires!
+The awesome team at Udacity and Coach Caryn